kennethreitz-archive/.com/content/posts/110730-i-use-this.rst

 -------

-Google Analytics is an extremely power analytics platform that can be used to drive important business devisions and analyze deep trends.
+Google Analytics is an extremely power analytics platform that can be used to drive important business decisions and analyze deep trends.

 I don't need any of that.